An interview with Dr. Zach Bush linking health, agriculture, and human survival

-Dr. Zach Bush is an American triple-board certified physician who focuses on internal medicine, endocrinology, and hospice and palliative care.
-He currently runs a clinic in rural Virginia that focuses on plant-based nutrition and holistic health.
+Dr. Zach Bush is a certified American triple-board physician focusing on internal medicine, endocrinology, and hospice and palliative care.
+He currently runs a rural Virginia clinic focusing on plant-based nutrition and holistic health.
 Dr. Bush was recently interviewed on Acres U.S.A’s ‘Tractor Time’ podcast.
-In this three-part blog series, we reveal the thoughts of one of the most compelling medical minds working to improve human health today.
+In this blog post, we reveal the thoughts of one of the most compelling medical minds working to improve human health today.
+Spoiler alert: how soil affects human health.

-You may be wondering: why are we featuring a medical doctor on a blog about sustainable agriculture?
+You may be wondering: why are we featuring a medical doctor on a blog about agriculture?
 The reason is that human health is inextricably linked to what we eat, and what we eat is determined by the agricultural system, as Dr. Bush discovered.
+Read more about how soil affects human health.

 After spending much of his medical career prescribing specific drugs for specific symptoms, Dr. Bush found himself wondering if there wasn’t a more holistic solution out there to treat chronic health conditions.
 He decided to expand his viewpoints and perspectives to include what he calls the “extraordinary resources within the nutrition world”.